 Using Microsoft Pay, you will soon be able to pay bills or invoices directly in your Outlook inbox, without switching to another app or website.
 Microsoft securely stores your payment and billing information in a Microsoft vault.

-This feature will be rolling out to a limited number of Outlook.com users in the US and can initially only be used to pay invoices using Xero.
+This feature will be rolling out to a limited number of Outlook.com and Outlook on the web users and can initially only be used to pay invoices using Xero and FreshBooks.
 In the coming months, it will become available more broadly and will support additional partner solutions.